AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/truffle.md

 Overall, Truffle is designed to make it easier for developers to build and deploy decentralized applications (dApps) on the EVM blockchain.

+## Builders Guide
-## Step 1 Project Setup
+### Step 1: Project Setup

 Let’s set up a project folder first.
-We create a project directory and navigate into that directory.
+We create a project directory and navigate into that directory:

 ```bash
 mkdir truffleApp